Sump Pump Repair Hampton

 What is a water-powered sump pump?

-A water-powered sump pump is a type of sump pump that uses the pressure of your home's water supply to pump water out of the sump pit. .
-They're typically used as backup pumps in case of a power outage.
-They utilize municipal water pressure for operation.
+A water-powered sump pump doesn't require electricity to operate.
+They're a reliable alternative to battery-powered backups.
+Instead of using electricity, water-powered pumps use a venturi system that creates a vacuum to draw water up from the sump pit..
 Water-powered sump pumps are a good option for homeowners who want a reliable backup system that doesn't require electricity or batteries. .
 They're not as powerful as electric pumps Make sure you have adequate water pressure for a water-powered backup to operate.